MQB High Power LPFP Controller

-- PM3 is the first and only LPFP upgrade system on the market that allows the ECU to perform complete closed-loop control of the requested fuel system pressure regardless of what aftermarket pump is installed.
+- The first and only proper MQB LPFP upgrade system on the market that allows the ECU to perform complete closed-loop control of the requested fuel system pressure regardless of what aftermarket pump is installed.
 The ability to use any aftermarket LPFP, while keeping the ECU in complete control of its operation, is a key distinguishing feature not available with any other competing solution.

 - Supports, big turbo setups by removing the traditional LPFP fueling bottleneck and permitting the fuel system to hold any ECU-requested pressure.